 [LUKE] "No, but..."

-"...someone I know - a friend I've know a long time…is gay, I mean.
+[LUKE] "...someone I know - a friend I've known a long time…is I think.
 I was just trying to understand it more."

 There was an extremely long pause before the reply popped up.